SUMO - Latest Release (Version 1.21.0)#

 The code within the repository is compiled each night.
 All Windows builds are for the 64bit platform.
 For an explanation of the contents and the licensing (especially concerning the "extra" build which contains GPL code to support GeoTIFFs, shapefiles and 3D models), see the notes below.
 The following packages can be obtained:

-The nightly builds are also available from the Python packaging index test instance.
+The nightly builds are also available as Python wheels.
 To install the latest nightly version (it is strongly encouraged to do this in a virtual environment) use the instructions above replacing the install line with:

 pip install -f https://sumo.dlr.de/daily/wheels/ eclipse-sumo